iiab/iiab-admin-console/roles/console/files/help/Config.rst

 * Restrict Web Page Access to a Specific List of Sites (Permitted URLs)

 * Block all HTTPS Access to Web Page

-* Restrict Web Page Access according to Words in the Content (DansGuardian)

 When the Server acts as a **Gateway** between users and the Internet it can provide two main types of services.
 The first is that it can make the connection to the Internet more efficient by caching or storing responses on the server so that the next request does not need to go to the Internet.
 You will usually want this.